Existence and Exponential Growth of Global Classical Solutions to the Compressible Navier-Stokes Equations with Slip Boundary Conditions in 3D Bounded Domains: Introduction

 The mathematical study of compressible Navier-Stokes equations dates back to the late 1950s.
 For density away from vacuum, Serrin \cite{se1} and Nash \cite{Na} first considered the mathematical questions of compressible viscous fluid dynamics.
 An intensive treatment of compressible Navier-Stokes equations started with pioneering works by Itaya \cite{nit1}, Matsumura-Nishida \cite{M1}, Kazhikhov-Solonnikov \cite{Kaz2}, and Hoff \cite{Hof2} on the local theory for nonstationary problems, and by Beir\~{a}o da Veiga \cite{hbdv1,hbdv2}, Padula \cite{MPa1}, and Novotn\'{y}-Padula \cite{AM1,AM2} on the theory of stationary problems for small data.
 For the case that density contains vacuum, Lions \cite{L1} proved the global existence of so called finite-energy weak solutions when the adiabatic exponent $\gamma$ is suitably large, for example, $\gamma \geq {9}/{5}$ for 3D case.
 These results were further improved by Feireisl-Novotn\'{y}-Petzeltov\'{a} \cite{fe1} to $\ga>3/2 $ for three-dimensional case.
 Moreover, Hoff \cite{H3,Hof2,Ho3,HS1,HT1} considered a new type of global weak solutions for any $\ga>1 $ with small energy that have extra regularity information compared with Lions-Feireisl's large weak ones.
 However, the regularity and uniqueness of those weak solutions \cite{L1, fe1,Ho3,HS1,HT1} are completely open.
 Recently, Huang-Li-Xin \cite{hlx1} and Li-Xin \cite{jx01} established the global well-posedness of classical solutions to the Cauchy problem for the 3D and 2D barotropic compressible Navier-Stokes equations in whole space with smooth initial data that are of small energy but possibly large oscillations, in particular, the initial density is allowed to vanish.
+However, when the domains are bounded, the global existence of strong and/or classical solutions with vacuum to the compressible Navier-Stokes equations \eqref{a1} remains open.